5 Types of Real Estate Investing Risks & How To Reduce Each

 When you screen applicants and speak with current and former landlords, ask about more than just rent history.
 Did they damage the property?
 Have they violated your lease agreement in any other ways?

-If you can, swing by their current home with little notice, and see how they treat it.
+If you can, swing by their current home with little notice and see how they treat it.
 That’s exactly how they’ll treat your property.

 A higher security deposit also helps.
 Collect as much as you can, as local laws and market conditions allow.

-Also aim to “tenant proof” your properties as much as you possibly can.
-For example, install resilient, waterproof LVT flooring rather than carpets or hardwood floors, which damage easily.
+Also, aim to ” tenant-proof” your properties as much as possible.
+For example, install resilient, waterproof LVT flooring rather than carpets or hardwood floors, which are easily damaged.
 Use glossier paints, which allow you to wipe scuffs away rather than having to repaint.
+It’s all part of learning to be a landlord — a job that doesn’t come with an instruction manual.

-Real Estate Investing Risk: High Repair Costs
+4. Real Estate Investing Risk: High Repair Costs

 That can put you far over your budget, leaving you with a loss rather than a profit when it comes time to sell the property.